iPhone Photography Tips From A Photographer

 HOW TO ADJUST PORTRAIT MODE

-To adjust the amount of blur you see, follow these steps:
+To adjust the amount of blur you see in the background, follow these steps:

 1. Select Portrait mode.